kth-step/HOL4P4/hol/p4_from_json/README.md

 * All actions are given two additional in-directed parameters called "from_table" and "hit".
 The import tool disallows P4 programs with actions with pre-existing parameters named "from_table" and "hit".
 * An assignment is prepended to the body of all actions, which contain a conditional statement (on "from_table") with a then-case with an assignment to "gen_apply_result", which is a global variable (the import tool disallows P4 programs to have global variables, programmable-block variables, declared variables and action arguments called "gen_apply_result").
 * Actions resulting from table application pass true to "from_table", other usages pass false.
 Default actions of tables pass false as argument to "hit".
 Actions corresponding to table entries pass true.
-Action calls in the regular P4 code pass ARB.
+Action calls in the regular P4 code pass `ARB`.
 * Whenever a table application is encountered by the import tool inside an expression `e` in a statement `stmt`, the following is done:
   + A new statement `stmt1` consisting of assignment to a temporary variable `tmp1` of the sub-expression `e1` preceding the table application in evaluation order (e.g. the first operand of a binary expression, if the table application is the second), if any, is constructed.
   + Appended sequentially to `stmt1` is `stmt2`: first the apply statement corresponding to the apply expression (same arguments), then an assignment to the global variable "apply_result1" of the struct expression `{ hit : apply_result_hit ; miss : !apply_result_hit ; action_result : table_bitv }`, where `table_bitv` is the action name serialised to a bitvector based on order of declaration in the program.
 In case the apply expression is occupying a short-circuit position in `e`, `stmt2` is enclosed in the appropriate conditional statement on `tmp1`.
   + Inside `e`, the variable `tmp1` takes the position of `e1` and `apply_result1` that of the table application.
   + The above procedure is then followed recursively, in case the apply expression was encountered as the first operand of `e`, incrementing the indices of `apply_result` and `tmp`.
 * Occurrences of the table name in the code are then serialised in the same manner as for the `apply_result` struct.

+Currently, a limited version of the above transformation is performed which only supports single table applications inside the expression of switch statements.

 ## How to debug test files